TobyBackstrom/sparklib/README.md

 ## What is a Sparkline Chart?

 A sparkline is a minimalist, word-sized graphic that shows data trends with typographic clarity.
-In its most basic form, a sparkline lacks axes, labels, and gridlines, although **sparklib** offers simple support for these elements.
+In its most basic form, a sparkline lacks axes, labels, and gridlines, although **sparklib** offers basic support for these elements.
 Sparklines can be seamlessly embedded in text, tables, or headlines to provide a quick, contextual view of data variations.

 ![Basic line charts in a table](docs/images/sparklib-weather-table.png)